Azure/azure-sphere-gallery/Rust/rust/README.md

 ## Documentation

-> The contributing and quickstart guides requires the use of a Linux machine or a Windows machine runing Windows Services for Linux (WSL).
+> The contributing and quickstart guides requires the use of a Linux machine or a Windows machine running Windows Subsystem for Linux (WSL).
 Ubuntu is preferred.

 [Quickstart](./docs/quickstart.md)